 - There are some accessibility issues in relation to low vision colour contrast, keyboard access, screen reader software and video captioning

 - Boards do not encourage in-depth, detailed responses, which could limit discussions

 - There are no notification features for users, who are not the owner of the board.
 Users will need to re-visit the board to see if there are any new posts

 - It may not be clear who the post is from.
 Owners can turn on attribution but this will only apply to pro plan users, which will be staff, not students.
-We recommend asking your students to include their name with their post.
+We recommend asking your students to include their names with their posts.

 How to obtain a licence

 The free version of Padlet allows you to create a maximum of three Padlets.
 The University licence (School Backpack) allows you to create an unlimited number of Padlets.